tvh0021/aweSOM/README.md

 ## 6. Contact

-Addtional inquiries/questions about aweSOM should be directed to my email: [tvha@umass.edu](mailto:tvha@umass.edu)
+Additional inquiries/questions about aweSOM should be directed to my email: [tvha@umass.edu](mailto:tvha@umass.edu)